techoutlooks/newsbot/README.md

       [-d <%Y-%m-%d>] \
     ```

+2. Run all NLP tasks:
-2. update similarity based on thresholds (-t option)
+- update similarity based on thresholds (-t option)
+- generate metapost from similar (sibling) posts.
+This involves performing model inference to generate original:
+caption, summary and category for any given scraped post.
     ```
      scrapy nlp \
       [-D from=<%Y-%m-%d> -D to=<%Y-%m-%d>] \